Ecumenical Patriarch signs decree granting Ukraine church independence

 “I want to thank the generations of Ukrainians who dreamed...and finally God sent us the Orthodox Church of Ukraine,” he told the congregation in the crowded church.

 The patriarchate, the seat of the spiritual leader of some 300 million Orthodox Christians worldwide, endorsed Ukraine’s request for the new church in October.
+The decree, or Tomos, will be handed to Epifaniy at a ceremony on Sunday, completing the process of recognition by the Ecumenical Patriarchate.

 Ukraine last month chose 39-year-old Epifaniy to head the new church, in a move which Poroshenko compared to Ukraine’s referendum for independence from the Soviet Union in 1991.